microsoft/rnx-kit/incubator/patcher-rnmacos/README.md

 ### This tool is EXPERIMENTAL - USE WITH CAUTION

 Please refer [to this issue](https://github.com/microsoft/rnx-kit/issues/1156) for the list of wanted improvements.
-DO NOT use it unless know what you are doing.
+DO NOT use it unless you know what you are doing.

 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧